sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-26_chinese-policy-of-kushanas.md

 +++
-title = "Chinese policy ofxa0kushANas"
+title = "Chinese policy of kushANas"

 +++
 Under the Kushanas, unlike in the days of later Indian rulers, the